 Fanny became pregnant by her boyfriend when she was 15 years old.
-When she went into labor, Fanny’s family was living on Chisenga Island –an island off the mainland of Nchelenge District.
-She called the traditional village birth attendant at the first sign of labor pain, but was advised to wait.
-24 hours later, Fanny found her way to the health center, but the only person staffing the facility was a cleaner who didn’t have a professional medical background.
+She lives on Chisenga Island in Zambia’s rural Nchelenge District, far away from any healthcare facility.
+Fanny called a traditional village birth attendant at the first sign of labor pain, but was advised to wait.
+24 hours later, she found her way to a health center, but the only person staffing the facility was a cleaner who didn’t have a professional medical background.
 Another 48 hours elapsed, and finally it was decided that she should be referred to a higher-level facility.
 The family could not afford to hire a boat to take Fanny across to the mainland, so they had to settle for a dug-out canoe, which they rowed diligently for a full six hours before reaching the other side.
 The waiting ambulance rushed Fanny to the hospital where, thankfully, she was able to deliver a live baby through cesarean section.

 Finally, Fanny’s uncle heard on the local radio about a condition called obstetric fistula, and thought about his suffering niece.
 Neither the uncle nor Fanny’s family had a phone, so they approached the village headman to seek his help.
 With the support of the village headman, they were able to use the phone and call the hotline number that was shared through the radio program.
 No more than one month later, Fanny was on her way to our partner Mansa General Hospital for fistula repair surgery.